-To promote this effort, the Superintendent/designee shall direct the development of an energy management plan (EMP) for Board approval and oversee the implementation and maintenance of that plan, which shall address the following components:
+To promote this effort, the Superintendent/designee shall direct the development of a Sustainable Energy Plan (SEP) for Board approval and oversee the implementation and maintenance of that plan, which shall address the following components:

-- A District level committee shall be appointed by the Superintendent/designee to develop and implement the energy management plan (EMP). - 1.
-The District level committee shall track and monitor the EMP to determine progress toward managing and reducing energy costs. - Effective with the 2011 2012 school year, the Superintendent/designee shall report the EMP results for each fiscal year, including annual District energy usage, costs and anticipated savings to KPPC - the Kentucky Pollution Prevention Center - by October 1st annually through the Kentucky Energy Efficiency Program for Schools (KEEPS).
+- 6. A District level committee shall be appointed by the Superintendent/designee to+develop and implement the Sustainable Energy Plan (SEP). - 7.
+The District level committee shall track and monitor the EMP to determine progress toward managing and reducing energy costs. - 7.
+Effective with the 2011-2012 school year, the Superintendent/designee shall report the SEP results for each fiscal year, including annual District energy usage, costs and anticipated savings to KPPC - the Kentucky Pollution Prevention Center by October 1st annually through the Kentucky Energy Efficiency Program for Schools (KEEPS).

-A status report on implementation of the plan in Board owned and Board operated facilities shall be provided to the Board following the end of each fiscal year.
+A status report on implementation of the plan in Board owned and Board-operated facilities shall be provided to the Board following the end of each fiseal year.